 As a home heating fuel dealer, you face many different operational risks.
 It’s important to provide your drivers and employees with the right safety and loss prevention training so they can deliver fuel safely and avoid losses such as spills, which can be difficult to clean and contain.

-A fuel spill can be costly to your bottom line, your reputation, customers, and the environment.
-Our risk services experts have compiled the risk management tactics below to help your business understand what it can do to avoid this loss.
+A fuel spill can be costly to your bottom line, your reputation, and the environment.
+Here are some best practices to help your business understand what it can do to avoid this loss:

 Before delivering the fuel, conduct an inspection to ensure that the tank does not have internal corrosion.
 Before you install the tank, inspect the home to ensure the pipes and filters are not leaking, and that there is no damage to piping due to falling objects.
 Here is what your inspection should consist of: